Improving Korean-English Cross-Lingual Retrieval: A Data-Centric Study of Language Composition and Model Merging: Conclusion

 \section{Conclusion}

-In this study, we conduct an in-depth analysis of how training data language composition impacts CLIR and Mono-Lingual IR in multilingual embedding models.
-We systematically generated linguistically parallel training data and test various language combinations.
-Through our experiments, we revealed a consistent trade-off: while specific data configurations enhance CLIR performance, they can concurrently degrade Mono-Lingual IR capabilities.
-To address this trade-off, we validate model merging as an effective mitigation strategy.
-Our findings provide valuable insights for future data design and training for robust Cross-Lingual and Mono-Lingual retrieval, and further suggest a methodology applicable to other language pairs.
+In this study, we conduct an in-depth analysis of how training data language composition impacts CLIR and Mono-IR in multilingual embedding models.
+We generated linguistically parallel training data and trained models with various language combinations.
+Through our experiments, we revealed a consistent trade-off: while aligning the languages of positives and negatives substantially enhances CLIR performance, this configuration can concurrently degrade Mono-IR capabilities.
+To address this trade-off, we demonstrate that simple weight-averaged model merging can partially mitigate Mono-IR degradation while preserving most CLIR gains.
+Our findings provide valuable insights for future data design and training for robust Cross-Lingual and Mono-Lingual Information Retrieval, and further suggest a methodology applicable to other language pairs.